jocaron27/threejs-tutorial/README.md

 - You can create, update and delete users (Students and Instructors)
   * To register an Instructor.
 You must fill out a form including their name, email and their selection of campus.
   * To register a student you must include name, email, campus and preferred cohort.
-    * If campus or cohort are left blank for a studnet, they should be randomly assigned.
+    * If campus or cohort are left blank for a student, they should be randomly assigned.

 - There should be a home page containing 4 divs, 1 for each campus.
 - Clicking on a div opens a table view  (via frontend routing or a modal) with Instructor and Student tables.